 This popular beach is covered at high tide.
 Gateholm Island, to your right, is a prehistoric settlement only reachable at low tide.

 On reaching the coast path you'll see Marloes Sands to your left.
 Turn right, however, and continue towards Gateholm Island.
 As you come level with Gateholm, Skokholm is ahead of you with Skomer coming into view on the right.
-Just before the earth ramparts of the Iron Age coastal fort, a fingerpost points back towards Marloes Mere and the youth hostel.
-This makes an alternative short walk of 1.8 miles (2.9km).
-The earth ramparts you may come across on this walk protected the occupants from land attacks.
+The earth ramparts you may come across on this walk are from Iron Age forts and protected the occupants from land attacks.
 The fort marked on the map has long since been lost to the sea.
 The deer park was also once defended by a large Iron Age fort.